Hida Takayama Cultural Itinerary (1 Day): Wood & Sake

 • Airports: Chubu Centrair (NGO) for Nagoya connection; Komatsu (KMQ) / Toyama (TOY) for Hokuriku side.

-• Getting around: Old Town is walkable; local buses reach Hida Folk Village and other sites; taxis useful for short hops.
+• Getting around: Old Town is walkable; local buses reach Hida Folk Village and other sites; taxis are useful for short hops.

 Budget